 In the event a crime occurs on our campus, our investigative unit, comprised of two former detectives, will investigate these incidents.
 They will also assist the campus community in obtaining court documents/records.

 The training unit provides annual in-service training to all campus police officers as well as community outreach training to the campus community in areas such as crime prevention, personal safety, and active shooter preparedness.
-If you would like more information on community outreach training please contact Dennis Cornwall at (410)-617-1145 or firstname.lastname@example.org.
+If you would like more information on community outreach training please contact Maj.
+Rudy Dawson at firstname.lastname@example.org.